shirograhm/riot-items-tfm2/workshop_desc.md

 Some item effects (on-hit damage, healing) may not show the damage numbers.
 Not sure why that is at this point.
 However, the effects should be working.

+Some item effects are roughly simulated to the best of my ability using the available mod-sdk.

 Some AI champions seem to prefer the wrong stats.
 Magic Knight tends to buy AD and AS items instead of AP, for example.

 [h1] Instructions [/h1]